 Staying healthy is priority number one!
-And this year it seems more pressing than usual with the outbreak of Coronavirus (COVID-19).
+And this year it seems more pressing than usual.
 But during these cold winter months that seems nearly impossible!
 Everywhere you go people are coughing, sniffling and sneezing.
 Your kids are picking up every bug at school and bringing them home to you!
 Who has time to be sick?
 Who wants to be laid up in bed missing work (and fun)?

 1. Wash Your Hands